LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 ``curl``.
 It's also possible to use ``git archive`` to download pack archives, provided that the server supports it (as of this writing, Bitbucket and GitLab public hosting services support it but not GitHub).
-Using ``git archive`` is specially useful when the packs registry in hosted in a server using Single Sign-On (SSO) for authentication.
+Using ``git archive`` is specially useful when the packs registry is hosted on a server using Single Sign-On (SSO) for authentication.
 In this case, HTTPS URLs can only be handled by ``curl`` by passing a token (see below for an example).
-When the user have setup SSH keys to authenticate to the packs registry server, ``git archive`` simplifies pack installation, providing a better user experience.
+When the user has setup SSH keys to authenticate to the packs registry server, ``git archive`` simplifies pack installation, providing a better user experience.
 For example: